 If determined to be academically admissible, the student will need to submit a Dual Enrollment Authorization Form.
 This form will be sent to the student and must be completed by the high school and returned to UCF.View Dual Enrollment Admissions Requirements

-Students interested in dual enrollment (part-time enrollment) or early admission (full-time enrollment) prior to high school graduation must meet the following academic qualifications:
+Students interested in dual enrollment (part-time enrollment) or early admission (full-time enrollment) prior to high school graduation must meet or exceed the following academic qualifications:

 - SAT: 1330 (Evidence-based Reading and Writing + Math)